Choice Hotels

 Choice Hotels International, Inc. is an American multinational hospitality company based in North Bethesda, Maryland.
 The company, which is one of the largest hotel chains in the world, owns various hotel brands ranging from upscale to economy.
-As of the third quarter 2023, Choice Hotels franchised nearly 7,500 hotels, representing nearly 630,000 rooms, in 46 countries and territories.
+As of the end of 2024, Choice Hotels franchised nearly 7,600 hotels, representing over 650,000 rooms, in 46 countries and territories.